-Explore the best trails in Mississippi with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails in Mississippi with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 The trail was overgrown in most areas.
 The trail also just stops without warning and I found myself trailblazing through the woods.
 Which isn't a bad time, but it wasn't the fun that I was wanting to have.
 If you run across the damn there are some four wheeler trails you can run on through the woods, but those aren't very good either and are pretty overgrown.
 Overall the woods are beautiful, but the trails don't seem to have been maintained at all in years and years.

 Very well marked, cleared path.
 Not terribly scenic from where I started at Hwy 49, but I suspect the terrain improved further along.
 I was only able to go part of the way as my canine companion is elderly, but I found it enjoyable.
 Despite the recent rains, the path was dry, with some swampy areas on either side.

 Nice little 2 day trip.
 Launched the canoes at Moody's Landing and finished at Cypress Creek Landing about 16 miles down.
 Camped about a mile north of Janice Landing on a great sandbar after seeing a deer cross the creek and climb the ledge up the opposite side.
 Water level was at roughly 5.5 feet, which kept us from having to do any walking or lifting the canoes over logs.

 We made a trip to hike the Clear Springs trails but a few signs said the trails were closed.
 We ended up hiking the Lake trail, only about a mile long.
 It's a nice little walk around the lake.
 After we hiked the lake trail we chose to deviate from the trails, since the area is small enough and getting lost would be hard to do, so we followed "Richardson Creek" for about half a mile.
 That made the trip a lot more interesting to us.